zozospider/note/distributed/ZooKeeper/ZooKeeper-Documentation-Overview-Welcome.md

 Unlike a typical file system, which is designed for storage, `ZooKeeper data is kept in-memory, which means ZooKeeper can acheive high throughput and low latency numbers.`

+The ZooKeeper implementation puts a premium on high performance, highly avaliable, strictly ordered access.
+The performance aspects of ZooKeeper means it can be used in large, distributed systems.
+The reliability aspects keep it from being a single point of failure.
+The strict ordering means that sophisticated synchronization primitives can ben implemented at the client.

 ## ZooKeeper is replicated

+The servers that make up the ZooKeeper service must all know about each other.
+They maintain an in-memory image of state, along with a transaction logs and snaopshots in a persistent store.
+As long as the majority of the servers are avaliable, the ZooKeeper service will be avaliable.

+Client connect to a single ZooKeper server. the Client maintains a TCP connection through which it sends requests, gets responses, gets watch events, and sends hart beats.
+If the TCP connection to server breaks, the client will connect to a diffrent server.

 ## ZooKeeper is ordered